 I was raised to make my bed.
-I remember my parents asking me, “Did you make your bed?”
-And, as I’m sure most kids do, I said, “Yep!”
-Really hoping that they wouldn’t double check to make sure I wasn’t fibbing. 😉 Why did they want me to make my bed?
 I’m sure it was to instill in me the feeling of accomplishment as soon as I awake in the morning.
 I do the same thing as a parent.
-It worked for me as a child.
-I’m going to share with you five reasons why you should try to make your bed.
+It worked for me as a child so I’m going to share with you five reasons why you should try to make your bed.

 1. You Will Feel Accomplished